 The crust should be hard, and the loaf should sound hollow if you knock on it.

-Step Ten – Cool and Eat
+Step 10 – Cool and Enjoy

-Of course, these extra accoutrements never hurt… but make sure to taste it on its own first.
+Of course, these extra accoutrements never hurt… but please, make sure to taste it on its own first.

 What Do I Do When…

-If you are really struggling, you can purchase dehydrated starter online or in a specialty grocery store.
+If you are really struggling, you can purchase dehydrated starter online or from a specialty grocery store.
 It will still take a few days to activate, but this can be beneficial if the flour and water process just isn’t working for you.

 This is a byproduct of fermentation that’s full of healthy and flavorful bacteria.